Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Introduction

-The description of the logarithmic tensor structures for categories of modules over Virasoro algebras and its $\mathcal{N}=1$ and $\mathcal{N}=2$ super extensions is an important problem that has been intensively studied in the literature in the past years \cite{CJOHRY, MYc=25, Myc=1p, CMOHYN=1, MS, CLRW}.
-Since the monoidal structure on categories of \voa{} modules automatically come with a braiding and a twist that is balanced with respect to this braiding, the rigidity of these categories implies that they are braided ribbon categories.
+The description of the logarithmic tensor structures for categories of modules over Virasoro \va{s} and their $\mathcal{N}=1$ and $\mathcal{N}=2$ super extensions is an important problem that has been intensively studied in the literature in the past years \cite{CJOHRY, MYc=25, Myc=1p, CMOHYN1, MS, CLRW}.
+Since the monoidal structure on categories of \voa{} modules automatically comes with a braiding and a twist that is balanced with respect to this braiding, the rigidity of these categories implies that they are braided ribbon categories.
 The fusion rules for the strongly rational theories arising from unitary $\mathcal{N}=2$ minimal models were studied by Adamovi\'c in \cite{A2} while the tensor category structure for their module categories was established by Huang and Milas in \cite{HMII} using the theory of Lepowsky and Huang developed in \cite{HL}.
 In the Virasoro and $\mathcal{N}=1$ cases, the central charges in which the universal vertex superalgebras are non-simple are exactly the central charges in which the simple quotients are strongly rational vertex operator superalgebras.
 Interestingly, the $\mathcal{N}=2$ vertex superalgebras have richer behavior since the central charges in which the universal $\mathcal{N}=2$ vertex superalgebra admits a strongly rational simple quotient vertex superalgebra form a proper subset of the central charges in which the universal vertex superalgebra is non-simple.
-While the logarithimic tensor product theory developed by Huang, Lepowsky and Zhang in \cite{HLZ} has recently been used to establish the tensor category structure on natural module categories for the universal Virasoro \cite{CJOHRY} and $\mathcal{N}=1$ vertex superalgebras \cite{CMOHYN=1}, in the case of the $\mathcal{N}=2$ vertex superalgebras the logarithmic tensor structure has not been applied to the universal algebra, but only to the simple fractional minimal model central charges, namely, to the intermediate family of central charges in which the universal $\mathcal{N}=2$ vertex superalgebra admits a non-trivial ideal such that its simple quotient yields an irrational representation theory \cite{Csl2ten}.
-In our work, we make use of the logarithmic tensor category structure established by Creutzig in \cite{Csl2ten} for the category of weight modules for the fractional $\mathcal{N}=2$ minimal models and for the fractional admissible $\slt$ weight modules to prove the rigidity of both categories.
+While the logarithmic tensor product theory developed by Huang, Lepowsky and Zhang in \cite{HLZ} has recently been used to establish the tensor category structure on natural module categories for the universal Virasoro \cite{CJOHRY} and $\mathcal{N}=1$ vertex superalgebras \cite{CMOHYN1}, in the case of the $\mathcal{N}=2$ vertex superalgebras the logarithmic tensor structure has not been applied to the universal algebra, but only to the simple fractional minimal model central charges, namely, to the intermediate family of central charges in which the universal $\mathcal{N}=2$ vertex superalgebra admits a non-trivial ideal such that its simple quotient yields an irrational representation theory \cite{Csl2ten}.

 This paper is organised as follows.
 In \cref{sec:algebras} we review all the \vosa{s} that will be needed as well as their corresponding categories of weight modules.
 In particular, we recall some \(\slt\) fusion product decompositions, which will be needed later, that have already been proved and state the conjectured ones (\cref{thm:EEfusionconj}) which we shall prove in later sections.